 The scenarios are only run for liabilities and assets that represent the major interest-bearing positions.
-Based on the simulations performed, the impact on the Income Statement of a 50 basis-point shift in interest rates would be a maximum increase of £11m (2022: £13m) or decrease of £11m (2022: £13m) respectively for the liabilities and assets covered.
+Based on the simulations performed, the impact on the Income Statement of a 50 basis-point shift in interest rates would be a maximum increase of £10m (2023: £11m) or decrease of £10m (2023: £11m) respectively for the liabilities and assets covered.

-There is also an impact on the Income Statement of a 50 basis-point shift of £4 million (2022: £nil) on an asset that is inherently linked to a liability included above, resulting in a net impact of £7 million.
+There is also an impact on the Income Statement of a 50 basis-point shift of £4m (2023: £4m) on an asset that is inherently linked to a liability included above, resulting in a net impact of £6m (2023: £7m).
 The Company has a number of loans, both receivable and payable, with other Group companies.
 These loans are unsecured and are either interest free, interest bearing at a fixed rate, or interest bearing at a variable based rate.
 The tables below categorise the intragroup loans by the rates of interest that are applied to these loans.